Trevor Story Preview, Player Props: Red Sox vs. Royals

 Trevor Story At The Plate

-- Story is batting .184 with five doubles, a home run and four walks.
+- Story has six doubles, a home run and four walks while batting .185.

-- In 42.1% of his 19 games this season, Story has picked up at least one hit.
-He's also had four multi-hit games.
+- He has hit a home run in one of 20 games, and in 1.2% of his plate appearances.

-- Story has picked up an RBI in two games this year, with multiple runs batted in once.
+- Story has driven in a run in three games this season (15.0%), including two games with multiple runs batted in.

-- He has scored at least once four times this season (21.1%), including one multi-run game.
+- He has scored at least one run five times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.